arribada/LoraTracker/README.md

     backloging in connect might be  possible by providing a date with the alert api call. backlogging in Prometheus is possible, but tricky sending a single update with the lowset data rate setting takes 1-2 minutes so the speed for sending backlogs is not enough. need add an option to increase the speed based on the signal strength.
+ - when the gps hasn't changed too much just send 1 to indicate the same position.
  - make  the demo.